drupal-entity-training/event/index.md

-    Because `EntityListBuilderInterface`, the interface for list builders, dictates that we type hint the `$event` variable with `EntityInterface` instead of our more specific `EventInterface` IDEs are not aware that the `$event` variable has the methods `getTitle()` and `getDate()` in this case.
+    Because `EntityListBuilderInterface`, the interface for list builders, dictates that we type hint the `$event` variable with `EntityInterface` instead of our more specific `EventInterface`, IDEs are not aware that the `$event` variable has the methods `getTitle()` and `getDate()` in this case.
     To inform IDEs that these methods are in fact available an inline type hint can be added to the `$event` variable.